 Read the Flexible Benefits Guide (PDF, 3.1MB) for more information.

 Optional Life Insurance for Employee, Spouse and/or Dependent Children

 To purchase optional employee life insurance, you must choose the Enhanced Coverage of employee basic life insurance.

-During initial enrolment, you have the option to elect up to $50,000 of optional employee and/or optional spouse life insurance without having to provide evidence of good health to the insurance company.
-Should you wish to increase your or your spouse’s life insurance coverage at any other time, you will need to provide evidence of insurability and your application is subject to approval by the insurance carrier.
+During Initial Enrolment, you have the option to elect up to $50,000 of optional employee and/or optional spouse life insurance without having to provide evidence of good health to the insurance company.
+Should you wish to increase your or your spouse’s life insurance coverage at any other time, you'll need to provide evidence of insurability and your application is subject to approval by the insurance carrier.
 You also have the option of choosing optional life insurance for your dependent children during any enrolment event.